Leslie-N-Cook/CMake/lecture-03/cmake_lib/README.md

-### Build the independent library 'Name' to used in the Student application
+### Building a library indepedent of an application

-The purpose of this project is to build a library indepedently of the Student application.
+The purpose of this project is to build and install a shared library called 'Name' and then use it within the application 'Student'.

-- First build the Library 'Name'.
-- Then build the Student application from the source.
-Only include header files and link it to the library.

 ## Files